kotatsuyaki/cloud-compute-hw-2/main.md

 which must all *be deployed together* onto a specific executing node.
 Without the notion of pods, one cannot express this idea in the configurations when using Kubernetes, which is why pods exists.

+# J. Kubernetes vs Docker Swarm

+Compared to Kubernetes, which is a feature-rich all-in-one orchestration platform, Docker Swarm is simpler and easier to learn and setup.
+Kubernetes has grown to be a large FOSS community, and is offered by the huge cloud providers these days as managed services, which is why it's much more popular than its competitors.

+# K. Docker Security Issues

+Docker is considered to be less secure than virtual machines, since there are many things that are shared between the containers and the host, including the kernel, the (part of, including `/sys` and the devices) filesystems, and more.
+Container breakout and resource starvation is also much more probably than virtual machines.

+# L. Windows Container and Hyper-V

+The difference between Windows Container and Hyper-V on Windows is analogous to the difference between Docker and QEMU/KVM on Linux.
+Windows Container runs the containers that shares the kernel with the host Windows operating system, while the Hyper-V hypervisor creates fully virtualized VM's.